clementlamoureux/gpm-popularity/README.md

 ## Purpose of the project

 Google Play Music: All Access is a streaming service from Google, intended to work as Spotify, Deezer etc..
-As far as I'm writing, Google have not implemented popularity statistics of tracks in search/album/artist songs etc...
+At the time of this writing, Google have not implemented popularity statistics of tracks in search/album/artist songs etc...
 This extension fetch informations from the scrobbler Last.fm to display (ugly for now) listen count by track.

 ### Installation: